sacrosaunt/Zeus/API.md

   }
   ```

-- The `handled_by` field echoes which Flask container received the request.
-This is to demonstrate Caddy `least_conn` load balancing.
+- The `handled_by` field echoes which Flask container served this particular response.
+This is useful for demonstrating Caddy `least_conn` load balancing across replicas.
 - `400 Bad Request` – missing or empty prompt.
 - `503 Service Unavailable` – model not ready.
 Response includes an error code and human-readable message.